Athletic Training Program

 To become certified athletic trainers, students must pass a comprehensive test administered by the Board of Certification.
 Once certified, they must meet ongoing continuing education requirements in order to remain certified.2

 Certified athletic trainers can be found almost anywhere people are physically active.
 The following are some of the various work settings which athletic trainers are employed; secondary schools, colleges and universities, professional sports, hospitals, clinics, physician offices, sports medicine clinics, military and law enforcement, industrial and commercial, and performing arts.3

-The University of Utah Athletic Training Education Program (ATEP) provides opportunities for students to work with athletes in a variety of settings, while working on a degree in athletic training.
+The University of Utah Athletic Training Program (ATP) provides opportunities for students to work with athletes in a variety of settings, while working on a degree in athletic training.
 Students gain a knowledge and clinical understanding of athletic training techniques and their application within sports medicine.
-Students receive experience with University of Utah intercollegiate athletic teams, University of Utah sport clubs, community sports medicine clinics, surrounding high school and local small colleges.
-Through a cooperative effort between the Department of Exercise and Sports Science, and the Department of Athletics, we have designed an accredited curriculum that provides opportunities leading to mastery of skills.
+Students receive experience with University of Utah intercollegiate athletic teams, University of Utah sport clubs, community sports medicine clinics, and surrounding high school and local small colleges.
+Through a cooperative effort between the Department of Health, Kinesiology, and Recreation, and the Department of Athletics, we have designed an accredited curriculum that provides opportunities leading to mastery of skills.
 Our students have gone on to careers in many different athletic training settings, such as; clinic positions, medical sales, physical therapy, professional sports, and many college and universities in the United States.

 Athletic Training Education Program Mission